seattle-javascript-401d7/rest_api/timforman/README.md

 ## secret key is required to launch the server
 ## must authenticate by signup and signin with a token

+##To use this app

-## open a mongod connection in a terminal window
+1. Open a mongod connection in a terminal window
+2. In a different terminal window enter "export APP_SECRET='appsecret'"
-## launch node server.js in a separate terminal window
+3. Launch node server.js in a separate terminal window.
-## run GET POST etc. from the command line in a third terminal window
+4. In a third terminal window run GET POST etc. from the command line.

 ## /bands route
 POST band names and genres